 Train team members to be customer-first to increase customer satisfaction

-Customer satisfaction and meeting customer’s needs, need to be a central pillar in a good customer service strategy and be fully embodied by all employees.
+Customer satisfaction and meeting customer’s needs, need to be a central pillar in an excellent customer service strategy and be fully embodied by all employees.

 Everyone in contact with your customers should adopt a single tone of voice and aim to deliver high-quality customer support.